mikemhenry/userdocs/docs-src/file-system/scratch.md

   exit
 }

-# call "clean_up" function when this script exits, it is run even if SLURM cancels the job
+# call "clean_up" function when this script exits, it is run even if lsf cancels the job
 trap 'clean_up' EXIT

 # 2. Execute [MODIFY COMPLETELY TO YOUR NEEDS]